varnishcache/varnish-cache/doc/sphinx/installation/install.rst

 want to compile Varnish from source for other reasons, follow these
 steps:

-We recommend downloading a release tarball, which you can find on `repo.varnish-cache.org/source <http://repo.varnish-cache.org/source/>`_.
+Download the appropriate release tarball, which you can find on `repo.varnish-cache.org/source <http://repo.varnish-cache.org/source/>`_.

 Alternatively, if you want to hack on Varnish, you should clone our git repository by doing.

-      git clone git://git.varnish-cache.org/varnish-cache
+      ``git clone git://git.varnish-cache.org/varnish-cache``

-Please note that a git checkout will need some more build-dependencies than listed below, in particular the Python Docutils and Sphinx.
+Please note that a git checkout will need some more build-dependencies than listed below, in particular the `Python Docutis` and `Sphinx`.

 Build dependencies on Debian / Ubuntu
 --------------------------------------